Holidays for Singles Over 40

 Holidays with friends

 This may seem an obvious one but it’s not as straightforward as it may seem.
 Some of your friends might be married or have young kids.
-Others don’t have the same budget or a different budget or holiday in mind.
-When you only get a few weeks holiday a year, you don’t want to compromise on the type of holiday or destination you favour.
-If you do have a friend who has the same holiday ideas as you, then you are very lucky and should start planning away!
+Others don’t have the same budget or a different budget or break in mind.
+When you only get a few weeks of annual leave a year, you don’t want to compromise on the type of holiday or destination you favour.
+If you do have a friend who has the same getaway ideas as you, then you are very lucky and should start planning away!
 Don’t hesitate to ask your married friends, some of them might be very happy to get a break on their own!

 Group holidays for singles over 40